Skip to content

 The Trust Threshold

-For low-stakes content - a generic company overview sent as a follow-up - the threshold is low.
+For low-stakes content (such as a generic company overview), the threshold is low.
 Even if it’s slightly outdated, the risk is minimal.

-For high-stakes content - a competitive battlecard used in a $200K deal, a compliance one-pager shared with a prospect’s legal team, a case study sent to a buyer’s CTO - the threshold is very high.
+For high-stakes content (a competitive battlecard used in a $200K deal, a compliance one-pager, or a case study), the threshold is very high.
 The rep needs to be confident that every claim is accurate, current, and defensible.
 If they’re even 10% uncertain, they won’t use it.

 The problem is that most sales content crosses the trust threshold within 90 days of creation and never recovers.
 Competitive claims go stale.
-Pricing references drift.
-Customer evidence ages.
-And once a rep’s confidence drops below the threshold, creating new content doesn’t help - because the rep has learned that all content in the library decays, and new content will decay too.
+Once confidence drops below the threshold, new content does not help.
+The rep has learned that all library content decays.

 This is why the 65% waste rate hasn’t improved despite better enablement platforms.
 The platforms solve delivery.
 They don’t solve trust.
 And trust is bounded by accuracy, not by findability.